BIM October 09, 2025

 • BIM & CAD.
 Supports CAD/BIM file upload from physical storage or the Autodesk Construction Cloud.
 It offers scan comparison, document management, and more.

 • Collaboration & Sharing.
-The price of Cintoo Cloud’s basic set of features is calculated based on the number of scans that need to be performed, and this value can be adjusted at any time if necessary.
+The price of Cintoo Cloud’s basic set of features is calculated based on the number of scans that need to be performed, and this value is adjusted at any time if necessary.

 • Display & Asset Tagging.
 This allows the importing of tag lists from CAD or BIM models, automatic equipment location and classification via an AI engine, and custom-made lists of tags.